Safety Envelope for Orthogonal Collocation Methods in Embedded Optimal Control: Safety envelope for collocation

 \subsection{Analytical academic example}

-Consider the classical unconstrained optimization example presented in \cite{1100470} with method of weighted residuals.
-The authors demonstrate how the OCP is approximated accurately using a collocation method, with a small relative error of the optimal value as compared to the analytical solution. \cite{doi:10.1080/00207177508922030} elaborates further by adding inequality constraints on the control action that do not affect the solution of the problem.
+The following metrics are used for the solution accuracy: \begin{itemize} \item the true analytical solution $\{x^*(.), u^*(.)\}$, and cost $J^*$ \item Optimal cost deviation =: $100\times(J_{sol} - J^*)/J^*$ \item Optimal control RMSE =: $\lVert u_{sol} - u^* \rVert^2_2/N^*$, where $u_{sol}$ is the solution control vector sampled at $N^*$ steps \end{itemize} Consider the classical optimization example presented in~\cite{1100470} with the method of weighted residuals, and augmented with constraints in~\cite{doi:10.1080/00207177508922030}.
+The authors demonstrate the accuracy of the collocation method in solving the OCP, with a small relative error compared to the analytical solution.
 However, both examples use a non-orthogonal basis, and the choice of collocation points is random.
-In this work, to demonstrate the effectiveness of the SOCSE method, we propose a modified constrained problem with the input constraint $-0.3 \leq u(t) \leq -0.1\,\forall t\in[0,1]$, such that the optimal solution of the problem is affected:
+In this work, to demonstrate the effectiveness of the SOCSE method, we propose a modified constrained problem with the input constraint $-0.3 \leq u(t) \leq -0.1\,\forall t\in[0,1]$, such that the optimal solution is affected:

-The quasi-optimal solution is generated by integrating on a super coarse grid using a small step size RK4 in a classical multiple-shooting approach.
-Comparisons in Table~\ref{tab:toy_example} are with respect to this quasi-optimal solution.
-The problem is solved using IPOPT.
-The NLP is formulated as in~\eqref{eq:SOSCSE_nlp}.